khallman97/4413-2021/README.md

 If an alert is triggered after adding the review or on reloading the page, the XSS attack worked.

 ### SQL Injection Testing
 For SQL Injection testing we created a rest client to attempt to replicate an attacker trying to access the SQL tables using methods such as "1=1" is always true and batched sql statements.
 You can run the test case by running the java application on eclipse located at https://github.com/khallman97/4413-2021/tree/main/Code/TestCode/src/testClient.
-This will attempt to login into a account and delete all the books in the sql table using rest api.
+This will attempt to login into a account using "1=1" as the password and delete all the books in the sql table with batched sql statements using rest api.